 "Might poets and visual artists consider searching in the real world outside the range of ordinary dreams for unexplored dimensions, depth, and meaning?" – Edward O. Wilson, The Meaning of Human Existence

-Croft first made his Prime Spiral Sieve 'public' in July, 1993, when he presented it to City University math instructor Mark Wahl while attending his class titled "Mathematics: Its Meaning, Mystery and Methods" (July/August, 1993).
-Mr. Wahl, who authored A Mathematical Mystery Tour: Higher-Thinking Math Tasks was intrigued enough by Croft's 8-dimension / modulo 30 spiral sieve that accounted for all prime numbers greater than 5 that he made copies for his records.
-Almost a quarter century later, it turns out that the algorithm–although interesting and efficient–is but a gateway to a far more beautiful and mysterious universe of number patterns and geometries that provide deep insight into the distribution of prime numbers, et alia.
+Croft first made his Prime Spiral Sieve 'public' in July, 1993, when he presented it to City University math instructor Mark Wahl while attending his class "Mathematics: Its Meaning, Mystery and Methods" (July/August, 1993).
+Mr. Wahl, who authored A Mathematical Mystery Tour: Higher-Thinking Math Tasks was intrigued enough by Croft's 8-dimensional / modulo 30 spiral sieve that accounted for all prime numbers greater than 5 that he made copies for his records.
+More than a quarter century later, it turns out that the algorithm transcends its exceptional efficiency (in fact, the fastest of its kind), by serving as a deeply illuminating gateway to a beautiful and mysterious universe of number patterns and geometric symmetries that provide deep insight into the distribution of prime numbers, et alia.